Section 1202 – Everything businesses should know

 Here’s how you can determine section 1202’s gain exclusion cap:

-- The $10 million gain exclusion cap – The amount of capital gain that may be excluded from tax for each taxpayer concerning a certain issuer of QSBS in a given year is capped under Section 1202.
-In essence, Section 1202 states that every taxpayer is entitled to a least $10 million exclusion, sometimes known as the 10X gain exclusion maximum, for gain resulting from the sale of shares in a certain firm.
+- The $15 million gain exclusion cap – The amount of capital gain that may be excluded from tax for each taxpayer concerning a certain issuer of QSBS in a given year is capped under Section 1202.
+In essence, Section 1202 states that every taxpayer is entitled to an exclusion of $15 million or 10x the investment basis, whichever is greater.

 - When stockholders don’t fulfill the five-year holding period requirement – Stockholders can choose to sell QSBS in a taxable sale and reinvest in a transaction covered by Section 1045 in replacement QSBS, exchanging QSBS for buying stock in a Section 351 nonrecognition exchange, reorganizing under Section 368 tax-free, or exchanging QSBS for buying stock in a Section 351 nonrecognition exchange.